After you pick the perfect cruise line and ship, you will want to start thinking about how you want to spend your days in port.

 Book before you cruise

-It is very helpful to pre-book activities to lock in a price, so make reservations early.
+It is very helpful to pre-book activities to lock in a price or guarantee that you are going on the exact tour you want, so be sure to make reservations early.

 Whether parasailing, going kayaking or renting an ATV, you will want to find a good deal and reputable operator and book it early.
 Waiting to book a tour on your ship or once you get on shore runs the risk of the tour you want to do selling out.